manyfold3d/website/sysadmin/configuration.md

 ### `HTTPS_ONLY`
 <small>Version 0.69.0+</small>

-Put the application into HTTPS-only mode, including automatic HTTPS redirection, Strict-Transport-Security, and secure cookies.
+If set to `enabled`, puts the application into HTTPS-only mode, including automatic HTTPS redirection, Strict-Transport-Security, and secure cookies.
 Read the [security](security) page for important details.

 {:.important}
 The HSTS header has a long expiry time, so this is effectively a one-way switch!
 By turning it on you will lose unencrypted access to your instance for a long time, so make sure HTTPS is working first!